TYPO3/Fluid/Documentation/Syntax/ViewHelpers.rst

     <f:variable name="myArray" value="{0: 'foo', 1: '', 2: 'bar'}" />
     {f:render(section:'MySection', arguments: {item: item}) -> f:if(condition: item) -> f:for(each: myArray, as: 'item')}

-Please note that in chained inline notation the `f:if` ViewHelpers should not have their usual `then` or `else` attributes, for them would directly output their value and thus break the chain!
+Please note that, in chained inline notation, the `f:if` ViewHelpers should not use their usual `then` or `else` attributes, as they would directly output their value and thus break the chain!